 Thus, for the borrowers, the money market created liquidity and funds their short-term cash flow requirements.
 For this, they package their requirement through various instruments under the broad guidelines of the apex bank, the RBI.
 These instruments we call as money market instruments.
 Borrowers could be either government or corporates.
 Lenders could be financial institutions, banks, corporates, governments, and individuals.

 Notwithstanding, retail investors need to access this market only through a variety of securities.
 Such securities are either issues directly by the borrowers to the investors or through some intermediaries like banks mutual funds and others.

-At any particular given point of time within any economy, there are some who always have a surplus cash for short duration.
+At any particular given point of time within any economy, there are some who always have surplus cash for short duration.
 In a similar way, there are always some who require cash for a short duration.
-At one point of time one can act as a supplier and at some other point of time in future, the same can become borrower in the same market.
+At one point in time, one can act as a supplier and at some other point of time in future, the same can become a borrower in the same market.

 Reinvestment risk is the risk of investing maturing funds at a lower interest rate.
 Due to such risk, you will get a lower yield than investing in the maturing investment.
 Whereas counterparty risk is associated with the borrower not making timely payments.
 On the contrary instrument specifically refers to the risk of a particular debt instrument.
 Lastly, with liquidity risk, you won’t be able to sell at the desired time or at fair value.